cherry-pick0/self-check-in-kiosk/PROJECT_NOTES.md

 <sub>6.3 Add Dockerfile to project</sub>

-<sub>6.4 Build docker image </sub>
+<sub>6.4 Build docker image ??</sub>

         docker build . -t docker-django-v0.0

-Note: for some reason I need to run this before
+Note - you might need to run this before:

         sudo chmod 777 /var/run/docker.sock

 TODO finish dockerization

+        # You might need to stop postgres on your machine,
+        # in order to run docker-compose, since db-container
+        # will use the same port 5432
         sudo service postgresql stop

+        # Build and run containers
+        # Use -d to run containers in the background
-        docker-compose up --build
+        docker-compose up -d --build

+        # Run migrations in container
+        docker-compose exec web python manage.py migrate --noinput

 **7. User auth**